 Sveti Jakov is another favorite Dubrovnik beach for many locals and a few tourists who know about it.
 Boasting with a scenic walk along the Boulevard with pine trees on its side and panoramic views of the Lokrum Island and Dubrovnik Old Town, Sveti Jakov is only 20 minutes walk from Banje beach.
 Alternatively, you can take bus number 5 and 8 from Lapad and Gruz, respectively.

 Sveti Jakov beach has a mixture of sand and pebbles.
-Moreover, it sees fewer people compared to other beaches in Dubrovnik guaranteeing some peace and quiet.
+Moreover, it sees fewer people compared to other beaches in Dubrovnik.
 However, because of that, there are fewer amenities too.

 To get to the beach, you need to walk down the long staircase, making it less suitable for those who have limited mobility.
 And climbing up is more difficult than walking down.

-Koločep Island is part of the Elaphiti Islands, offering a number of gorgeous sandy beaches.
+Koločep Island is part of the Elaphiti Islands, offering several gorgeous sandy beaches.
 Located only 30 minutes from Dubrovnik by boat, the island has two main villages: Upper Celo and Lower Celo.

-Enjoy your time on the island either swimming and sunbathing, searching for water crabs and other marine life, or walking along the small lanes of the towns.
+Enjoy your time on the island, either swimming and sunbathing, searching for water crabs and other marine life, or walking along the towns’ small lanes.
 The shores here are smaller than Dubrovnik beaches and see fewer tourists too.

-Similar to Kolocep, Lopud is the second island of the Elaphiti archipelago, making a perfect day trip opportunity from Dubrovnik So if you are looking for sandy beaches near Dubrovnik, get on the ferry from Gruz port and relax at Sunj beach.
+Like Kolocep, Lopud is the second island of the Elaphiti archipelago, making a perfect day trip opportunity from Dubrovnik.
+So, if you are looking for sandy beaches near Dubrovnik, get on the ferry from Gruz port and relax at Sunj beach.